vigneshbhuvan-nus/tp/docs/UserGuide.md

     doing this for the rest of the document as well!

     The previous command that you entered created a new Deck in GreenTea called `Japanese Animals`.
-    Notice that the Deck List has been updated to include a new Deck called `Japanese Animals` with an index `1`.
+    Notice that the Deck List has been updated to include a new Deck called `Japanese Animals` with an index `3`.

-    - `select 1`
+    - `select 3`

     ![GreenTea](images/user-guide/5SelectDeckExample.png)
     Figure 5.
-Selecting the first deck in the list
+Selecting the third deck in the list

     Your screen should now look like Figure 5.
-    The previous command that you entered made GreenTea `select` the deck with index `1` which happens to be the Deck `Japanese Animals` that you have created previously.
+    The previous command that you entered made GreenTea `select` the deck with index `3` which happens to be the Deck `Japanese Animals` that you have created previously.
 Notice that the current tab has automatically changed to the Entries Tab.
 The Entries Tab is empty because there are currently no entries in `Japanese Animals`.
 Let's fix that shall we?